GeorgePaps/GenArt/README.md

 In the [Autumn 2021](Aut2021/README.md) I started experimenting with creative coding ideas.
 Some of the projects I created are in the Aut2021 folder.

-## Blog

-The blog folder contains work from some blog posts I am currently working on or I have worked on in the past.

 ## Books